-A power steering assist fault might not seem like the end of the world.
-In truth, it’s probably not compared to other things your car will go through.½
+A power steering assist fault might not seem like the conclusion of the world.
+In truth, it’s probably not compared to other things your car will experience.

-However, you should still give it your full and immediate attention.
+However, you should still give it your complete and immediate attention.

-If your car’s suffering from a power steering assist fault, I will tell you how to fix it in this simple guide.
-I will also walk you through how power steering works and why the issue will impact your car control.
+If your car’s suffering from a power steering assist fault, I will tell you how to repair it in this straightforward guide.
+I will also walk you through how power steering works and why the issue will affect your car control.

 Table of ContentsShow